Gratitude: An Attitude for the Entire Year

-Researchers have found that gratitude can improve our relationships, our physical and mental health, increase our self-esteem, and help us be more resilient when faced with stressful or traumatic events.
-While many studies looked at well-functioning individuals who possess good coping skills, more recent research validates the practice of gratitude for individuals with mental health issues.
+Researchers have found that gratitude can improve our relationships, our physical and mental health.
+It also increases our self-esteem and helps us be more resilient when faced with stressful or traumatic events.
+While many studies looked at well-functioning individuals who possess good coping skills, more recent research validates the practice of gratitude for individuals with mental health challenges.

 So how do we practice gratitude and develop a greater sense of contentment?
 It is a journey, but here are three ways to get you started—

-- Keep a gratitude journal— Find a time each day to write down 3-5 things that bring you joy and a sense of gratitude.
+Find a time each day to write down three to five things that bring you joy and a sense of gratitude.
 They don’t have to be big things such as a job promotion.
 Small things matter—a lot.
 Think about the things you take for granted each day: sunshine, hot water, a phone call from a loved one or friend, the ability to speak, see, smell, hear . . .
 The list is endless.

-Gratitude can enrich our relationships, improve our physical, mental and spiritual well-being and change our perspective from one of lack to one of abundance and joy.
+Gratitude can enrich our relationships, improve our physical, mental and spiritual well-being.
+It can also shift our perspective from one of lack to one of joyful abundance.
 Now that is something we can all be grateful for!
+Happy Thanksgiving!